Untouchable (Girls Aloud song): Music video

 The futuristic video was inspired by Stanley Kubrick's classic science fiction film 2001: A Space Odyssey.
-Girls Aloud appear in "sci-fi inspired PVC leotards", travelling through space and approaching Earth in illuminated glass spheres (resembling meteorites).
-After the second verse, the words 'Alert: Condition Red' appear on the screen and the girls have trouble in their bubble-like orbs.
+Girls Aloud appear in "sci-fi inspired PVC leotards," travelling through space and approaching Earth in illuminated glass spheres (resembling meteorites), falling at impossible speeds toward Earth.
+After the second verse, the words "Alert: Condition Red" appear on the screen and the girls have trouble in their bubble-like force fields.
 They begin to plummet through Earth's atmosphere, with the spheres erupting in flames.
 Still burning, they pass an aeroplane and approach a city.
-The video ends with televisions showing the 'breaking news' as they hit the ground, with a reporter describing it as a "meteor shower" before turning to static.
+The video ends with televisions showing the breaking news as they hit the ground, with a reporter describing it as a "meteor shower" before turning to static.
 Digital Spy lauded the "Untouchable" music video as "almost as exciting as the song itself."

 Live performances

-The first performance of the song occurred at the Dancing on Ice semi-finals.
+The first performance of the song occurred at the Dancing on Ice semi-finals on 15 March 2009.
 Girls Aloud entered on wires suspended from the ceiling and performed the song whilst ice dancers Torvill and Dean skated around them.
 Girls Aloud wore draped Grecian dresses.
 Smoke followed the group as they were lowered down on to individual podiums.
 As Nadine sang the final verse, Torvill and Dean were raised into the air on wires.
 The song ended with an explosion of pyrotechnics.
 Torvill and Dean were criticised for "completely and utterly ruining the momentum and energy."